alexdalgleishmorel/550-f24-project/README.md

 python app.py
 ```

-> Once the app is running, editing any code in `app/src` will automatically update in the container, and can be immediately executed.
+> Once the app is running, editing any code in `src/app` will automatically update in the container, and can be immediately executed.

 ## Teardown

-To reset the database and containers, run:
+To reset the database data and re-create containers, run:

 ```
 docker compose down